yctercero/yctercero.github.io/_posts/2016-08-14-examining-js-frameworks-libraries-react.markdown

 ### Wrap Up

 This was a simple app, but hopefully you learned a bit about React from getting a glance at how I went about building it.
 For starters, while it can take a bit to wrap your head around what React offers and how, it's clear that it's a relatively straightforward library.
-Also, while React offers up some guidelines/best practices, it is ultimately up to you as to how you structure your app and it's states.
+Also, while React offers up some guidelines/best practices, it is ultimately up to you as to how you structure your app and its states.

 The benefits I see in using React is that it is well-documented, flexible, allows your apps to be scalable, and is easy to set up.